adelolmo/adelolmo.github.io/README.md

 > [!IMPORTANT]
 > If you are prompt with this message:
 >
-> `Warning: https://adelolmo.github.io/trixie/dists/trixie/InRelease: Policy will reject signature within a year, see --audit for details`
+> Missing key A96649ED50AFAD8C6499F28E7DDEC187FA252895, which is needed to verify signature
 >
-> Please download the signature key again:
+> Please download the new signature key:
 >
-> `sudo curl -sS -fsSLo /usr/share/keyrings/adelolmo-archive-keyring.gpg https://adelolmo.github.io/andoni.delolmo@gmail.com.gpg`
+> sudo curl -sS -fsSLo /usr/share/keyrings/adelolmo-archive-keyring.gpg https://adelolmo.github.io/andoni.delolmo@gmail.com.gpg

 ## Ubuntu